-To direct development to those areas within the settlement that are considered most suitable, The Plan designates Limits to Development for the built-up part of Great Bowden.
-The redefined Limits to Development take into account recent planning permissions and business developments and supersedes the 'limits' previously set by HDC (See supporting information).
+To direct development to those areas within the settlement that are considered most suitable, The Plan designates a Settlement Boundary for the built-up part of Great Bowden.
+The redefined Settlement Boundary takes into account recent planning permissions and business developments and supersedes the 'limits' previously set by HDC (See supporting information).

-Within the Limits to Development, suitably designed and located development is, in principle, acceptable.
+Within the Settlement Boundary, suitably designed and located development is, in principle, acceptable.
 Some sites within the limits are protected from further development but all new developments must comply with the policies in The Plan.

-In planning terms, land outside a defined Limits to Development, including any small groups of buildings or small settlements, is treated as countryside.
+In planning terms, land outside a defined Settlement Boundary, including any small groups of buildings or small settlements, is treated as countryside.